Meyer Lemon Parfaits

 I knew what I wanted to make today right away.
 I had taken a trip to Toronto not too long ago and picked up 2 bags of beautiful Meyer lemons.
 They were gorgeous and quite honestly the colour of them blew my mind.
 The ones we get locally are never as fabulous as the ones I picked up at the farmers’ market in Toronto.
 I brought them home, proceeded to get deathly ill with the flu, and almost lost my window for these little beauties.
 Luckily I recovered just in time to still make the most of my gorgeous lemons.

 Knowing most moms like things quick and easy, I was torn on making curd.
-In the end I decided it’s not that time consuming or difficult, and totally worth the little bit of effort it takes to squeeze the heck out of the lemons.
+In the end I decided it’s not that time-consuming or difficult, and totally worth the little bit of effort it takes to squeeze the juice of the lemons.
 So I turned the curd into a simple parfait in cute little cups.
 I mean everything is cuter in tiny little shot glasses right?

 I’d like to thank Rachel for having me today.
 It was a total pleasure.
 Also an even bigger thanks for allowing me some extra time to recuperate.